 iMac 5K Features

 While the 27-inch iMac has gone through a few updates, nothing about the external design has changed since its 2014 release.
-The frame features a 5mm tapered casing with a large hump on the back to house the internal components and a large chin under the screen.
+The frame features a 5mm tapered casing with a large hump on the back to house the internal components and a prominent chin under the screen.

-Unfortunately, this design prevents easy user access to ports, making temporary connections harder to manage or hide.
+Unfortunately, this design prevents easy access to ports, making temporary connections harder to manage or hide.

-The latest 27-inch iMac comes with 10th-generation Intel i5 and i7 chipsets by default.
+By default, the 27-inch iMac comes with 10th-generation Intel i5 and i7 chipsets.

-The base model comes with a Radeon Pro 500-series GPU, which is a significant improvement over the previous generation's base GPU.
+The base model comes with a Radeon Pro 500-series GPU, which significantly improves the previous generation's base GPU.
 Upgrade to the Radeon Pro 5700 XT, which is in shouting distance of the iMac Pro's Vega 56, and you will have a powerful graphics machine without jumping up to the much more expensive iMac Pro.

-The 27-inch iMac has a rear door below the power cable that allows users to add or change the installed RAM.
-Users can upgrade the RAM up to 128GB and can use cheaper third-party solutions.
+The 27-inch iMac has a rear door below the power cable to add or change the installed RAM.
+Users can upgrade the RAM up to 128GB and use cheaper third-party solutions.

 Internal storage is fixed to the logic board and cannot be removed or upgraded by the user.
 Storage is available in 512GB, 1TB, 2TB, 4TB, and 8TB configurations, and the 4TB and 8TB versions connect the extra storage via cable and expansion mount.
 The expansion mount isn't present in the lower storage options.

 Even if users detached the storage and soldered in new storage, the system would reject it, as the logic board and storage are paired in hardware at installation.

-The 27-inch iMac has two Thunderbolt 3 ports, allowing for two 6K monitor connections, including the Pro Display XDR.
+The 27-inch iMac has two Thunderbolt 3 ports, allowing two 6K monitor connections, including the Pro Display XDR.
 These versatile ports also allow for fast data transfer speeds, meaning external memory is limited only by its data transfer speed as if it were hard-wired.

 Users who need more graphics power can attach external GPUs via Thunderbolt 3.
 Companies like Black Magic make powerful eGPUs that can massively boost a Mac's performance without needing a whole new machine.